 These photographs reflect my fascination with color, light, and shadow, exploring how they interplay with the emotional landscape.
 This series critically examines the unrealistic, unhealthy, and often insulting representations of female appearance.

 My goal is to transport the viewer into a surreal reality inspired by their inner child.
 As we transition from carefree children to responsible adults, we often abandon the spirit of our youth—the curiosity, the desire to play, and the sense of wonder and innocence.
 It is a deliberate choice we must make as adults to reconnect with those feelings.
+Our childhood fascination with toys and collections, often stored away, emerges from the closet in these photos, inviting viewers to revisit their own lost sense of wonder.